puretec/modbus/README.md

 Use the `setTimeout($seconds)` and `setSocketTimeout($read_timeout_sec, $write_timeout_sec)` methods to adjust wait times.

 Most of the code is (to some extent) commented and documented with PhpDoc.
-You should get useful tooltips in your IDE.

 ## GoogleCode legacy docs & downloads

-This project was originally hosted on (now defunct) Google Code.
-It's still archived here:
+This project was originally hosted on Google Code.
+It is still archived here:

 * [GoogleCode Archived Repo](http://code.google.com/p/phpmodbus)